YellowJacketLinux/LFS/tlive-lfs.md

-If you will be sharing the TeXLive install between multiple operating systems on the *same* hardware, you will want to either create a partition on an internal drive or alternative create a partition on an external drive.
+If you will be sharing the TeXLive install between multiple operating systems on the *same* hardware, you will want to either create a partition on an internal drive or alternatively create a partition on an external drive.

 If you will be sharing the TeXLive install via NFS with other operating